Genie Francis: Other projects

-Francis owned a store called The Cherished Home in East Belfast, Maine.
-The store sold cottage-style furnishings, antiques and home accessories.
-Francis sold the store in August 2012, due to her workload on The Young and the Restless.
-The store closed in the fall of 2012.
+Francis owned and operated a cottage-style home furnishings boutique called The Cherished Home in Belfast, Maine.
+She later stepped away from retail operations to accommodate her increased filming workload for television roles like The Young and the Restless.

-In May 2007, Francis began appearing in magazine advertisements as a spokesperson for the Medifast Diet, claiming she lost 30 pounds as of December 2007, using the diet.
+In May 2007, Francis began appearing in magazine advertisements as a spokesperson for the Medifast Diet, claiming she lost 30 pounds using the diet as of December 2007.

-In November 2009, Francis along with her brothers, Ivor Jr. and Kenneth released It's Christmas Time Again.
-They decided to donate a part of all record sales to the Sisters of Saint Francis Children's Mission in Cuernavaca, a mission founded by her cousin Sister Margaret.
-Francis decided to donate all of her proceeds/sales to this mission.
-This endeavor was a project involving various members of her family.
+In November 2009, Francis along with her brothers, Ivor Jr. and Kenneth, released the holiday album It's Christmas Time Again.
+Francis' whole family participated: Her children Eliza and Jamo performed backup vocals and percussion, while her husband, actor/director Jonathan Frakes, played the trombone.
+Francis decided to donate all of her proceeds from the record sales to the Sisters of Saint Francis Children's Mission in Cuernavaca, a mission founded by her cousin Sister Margaret.

 Personal life

 Francis first met actor/director Jonathan Frakes in 1982 while filming the television miniseries Bare Essence.
-After meeting again in 1984 during the filming of the miniseries North and South, Francis and Frakes began dating in 1985.
+They met again during filming of the miniseries North and South.
+After some encouragement from Kirstie Alley, they began dating in 1985.
 They became engaged the following year, and were married on May 28, 1988.
-The couple have two children, Jameson Ivor Frakes and Elizabeth Frances Frakes.
+The couple has two children, Jameson Ivor Frakes and Elizabeth Frances Frakes.
 After residing in Belfast, Maine, they moved to Beverly Hills, California, in 2008 and later relocated to Calabasas, California.